SADSLAVKA/ica0002/backup_sla.md

 #### 2.1.3 Source code
 Application isn't compiled so there is no build files that need to be stored.
 Only source code that passed testing.
 ### 2.2 Backup RPO
-Backup should contain latest source code and uWSGI configuration
+Backup should contain latest source code and uWSGI configuration that worked in production environment.
 ### 2.3 Backup RTO
 This service directly interacts with customers therefore it should be restored within 3 hours
 ### 2.4 Versioning and retention